trioslib/trios/docs/training-w-operators.rst

 Window determination
 -----------------------

-$W$-operators are local image transformations.
+*W*-operators are local image transformations.
 The *window* used during training defines which raw information is available to feature extraction and classification phases.

 Given a training set, the chosen windows must be big enough to contain discriminative image